-If you are putting a premium on your health, it’s no longer news to you that a healthy lifestyle, just like any other investment, will cost you time, effort and money.
-Your gym membership and workout equipment comes at a price.
-So as your friends are enjoying the lazy Sunday mornings, you are already sweating it like you mean it.
+If you are putting a premium on your health, it’s no longer news to you that a healthy lifestyle, just like any other investment, will cost you time, effort, and money.
+Your gym membership and workout equipment come at a price.
+So as your friends are enjoying the lazy Sunday mornings, you are already sweating it as you mean it.
 Your fresh and organic produce also costs more.
-While others choose to dig in to a bowl of to-go chick n’ chips, you are in your kitchen prepping your grilled tuna and steamed veggies .
+While others choose to dig into a bowl of to-go chick n’ chips, you are in your kitchen prepping your grilled tuna and steamed veggies.
 While others splurge their extra cash to shop for the latest fashion trend, you are spending on vitamins and supplements to further boost your health.

 Living and staying healthy is not cheap.
 That’s why it’s well within your right to know if the product you are planning to get is worth your hard-earned money.
 With health fads spreading like wildfire one day and gone a few weeks after, it’s wise to be a bit critical about your supplement choices.
 This is especially true for those with existing medical conditions or certain deficiencies.

 If you have tried to look up natural ways to aid digestion, improve gut health or help you after your gallbladder operation, you may have already come across bile salts.
 But what are bile salts?
 Is it similar to kosher, Himalayan, or iodized salts?
 No, it’s very different and not nearly as tasty.

 Bile salts are a component of bile derived from the chemical modification of cholesterol.
 It is manufactured and secreted from liver cells.
 Bile salts enable bile to mix fats with water, electrolytes, and other organic molecules present in the bile.
 Its primary role is to break down fats to prevent their crystallization and the formation of gallstones.
 It means that bile salts naturally exist within our bodies.
 The ones being sold are solely to supplement what we already generate internally.
 Why and when do we need to augment our natural supply, we will know in a bit.